 Get a behind the scenes look at the Gopher Football program with our new series: Brick by Brick.

-Pat Poore is in his third season as the University of Minnesota's wide receivers coach.
+Pat Poore is in his fourth season as the University of Minnesota's wide receivers coach.

 Poore has coached with Gopher head coach Jerry Kill since 2001, when he joined the staff at Southern Illinois.
 With the Salukis, Poore coached the quarterbacks.